DimensionDataResearch/terraform-provider-ddcloud/README.md

  */

 provider "ddcloud" {
-  # User name and password can also be specified via DD_COMPUTE_USER and DD_COMPUTE_PASSWORD environment variables.
+  # User name and password can also be specified via MCP_USER and MCP_PASSWORD environment variables.
   "username"           = "my_username"
   "password"           = "my_password" # Watch out for escaping if your password contains characters such as "$".
   "region"             = "AU" # The DD compute region code (e.g. "AU", "NA", "EU")